Bike the Blizzard 2022

 Thanks to volunteers (and bike donations!), Back Alley Bikes has had 5 garage sales during summer months this year, which are great opportunities for community members to get on inexpensive, used adult bikes.
 All bikes for kids are free to Detroit homes.

-Next spring we are gearing up to get Youth Earn A Bike and additional youth and adult classes running, and your donations are integral to making this happen.
+Next spring we are gearing up to get more Youth Earn A Bike, plus additional youth and adult classes running, and your donations are integral to making this happen.